My Life in Rugby: Tim Taylor – former Gloucester, Saracens & Nottingham fly-half

 Then came a calling; they had lost Carlos Spencer midway through the season and badly needed cover at 10.

 Bryan Redpath brought me in and the highlight for me is the LV= Cup in 2011.
-I played a fair few games in that tournament and due to injuries was even the scrum-half cover for the semis and final!
+I played a fair few games in that tournament and due to injuries was even the scrum-half cover for the semis and !

 I came on for the last 15 minutes in the final, at fly-half thankfully, and it was a fantastic feeling to win.